Michael Parks, TV And Movie Character Actor, Dies At 77

 Parks' agent, Jane Schulman, confirmed his death to news organizations but she did not specify the cause.

-Parks, a California native, didn't begin acting until after years of fruit picking, truck driving and fire fighting.
+Parks, a California native, didn't begin acting until after years of fruit picking, truck driving and firefighting.

-In the 1960s he played on numerous TV shows, and was seen by some in Hollywood as the next James Dean.
+In the 1960s, he was on numerous TV shows, and was seen by some in Hollywood as the next James Dean.
 Most notably, he starred as the brooding ex-newspaperman riding a Harley — a sort of Easy Rider — on the TV series Then Came Bronson.

 Park sang the show's theme song, which became a hit on the Billboard and Hot Country songs charts.
 Parks recorded pop, jazz and gospel albums, too, but mostly stuck to acting.
 He even starred in the role of Adam in John Huston's 1966 epic The Bible.